The U.S. plans to cut greenhouse gas emissions in half by 2030

 Some environmental advocates argue that we should be going faster.
 The nonprofit Friends of the Earth, for example, has been calling for a 70% reduction in U.S. emissions by 2030, along with financing to help enable another 125% reduction in developing countries.
 In a major climate report in 2018, scientists in the Intergovernmental Panel on Climate Change said that the whole world would have to cut emissions by around 45% by 2030 in order to have a good chance of limiting global warming to 1.5 degrees Celsius and avoiding some of the worst impacts of climate change, from more severe flooding to the collapse of coral reefs.

 “If the U.S. contributes a 50% cut, you have to ask yourself, is that enough?” says Stokes.
 “Or should the U.S. be doing more?
 Some people say that the developed world, which is responsible for the vast majority of historic emissions, has the responsibility to be doing more.
 But 50% is a lot, and it’s going to be hard to do.
 So there’s a question about realism here.
-These are goals to do something that’s actually realistic.”
+These are goals to do something that are actually realistic.”

 If the American Jobs Plan succeeds, as the name implies, it can also help the country recover from the pandemic by creating jobs and rebuilding communities that have been hardest hit economically—including those that once relied on industries like coal.